How to improve the guest experience in a restaurant in 12 steps

 A table touch refers to a policy that asks the manager on duty to visit every table and talk to guests.
 It’s a way to increase customer care.
 A table touch means someone other than the server has the opportunity to ask guests how their meal is going while it’s still happening.

-Table touches invite customer feedback you can respond to right away.
-It can increase customer satisfaction.
+Table touches invite feedback you can respond to right away, increasing guest satisfaction in the process.
 Some guests will take the opportunity to tell you what their server is doing right or what their favorite menu item is.
 It’s a surefire way to take service to the next level.

 Not every guest will take their criticism to a restaurant directly, even if a manager comes by to ask how things are.
 Many will take their complaints to social media or online to leave a bad review.
 It can be tempting to put blinders on and avoid reading them, but there’s a lot to be gained from staying on top of online ratings and reviews.
 Reputation management tools make it easier.